jayram0402/Makersharks/README.md

   "empty": false
 }
 Testing
-You can test the API using tools like Postman or using CURL commands as provided above.
+You can test the API using tools like Postman or by using CURL commands as provided above.
 The project also includes a basic unit test setup (if implemented) for the service layer.

 Future Improvements
 Security: Implement security best practices to protect sensitive data and prevent vulnerabilities.
 Extended Validation: Add more detailed validation for inputs.
 Additional Features: Support for more complex queries and filters.
 Improved Documentation: Generate and include Swagger documentation.
-This README file provides a comprehensive guide for setting up, running, and testing your application, as well as a brief overview of future improvements.
-Adjust the content as necessary to fit your project.